Skip to main content

 Written by Natalie

-Incorrect Lunar days
+Inaccurate Lunar days

 Astrology has two main branches: Western and Vedic.
 In the Moonly app, we follow Vedic astrology Jyotish, which reflects the exact position of the planets and constellations in the sky.
 Unlike Western astrology, Jyotish takes into account the annual shift of the Earth's axis, ensuring precise calculations.